forestgrape/coronavirus/2_biological/coronavirus.md

 ## Evolution
 [in work]

-Coronaviruses can adapt fast to changed or new environments if given time and opportunity.
+Coronaviruses can adapt fast to changed or new environments ~~if given time and opportunity~~ 15.11.21: coronaviruses don't need much space and time to evolve.
 The adaption over multiple generations occurs through genetic evolution i.e. mutation of RNA genome.
 Measured in mutations per time unit coronaviruses are among the fastest evolving life forms on earth.
 More in the [Evolution Chapter](./coronavirus_evolution.md).

 ### Conquering to New Hosts